danielverh/VmProgrammingLanguage/docs/01 Language Design.md

 *Note: Most programming languages also offer some sort of postfix notation to indicate if something is a floating point e.g. `100f` is a float*

 Next, an important type is a `string` which is basically an immutable collection of characters - aka text.
 Strings will be defined using `""`, where the string is in-between the quotation marks.
-String will not be passed as bytecode, but as constant string values, since once they're defined in the DashScript code, we can safely assume that those specific strings will never change.
-E.g. `"Hello World!"`
+String will not be passed in the bytecode, but as constant string values, since once they're defined in the DashScript code, we can safely assume that those specific strings will never change.

 There's also the bool type, which can have two values (keywords): `true` or `false`.
-These will be indicated using the mentioned keywords.
+These will be indicated using the `true`/`false` keywords.

 And lastly (for now), there's the `DashClass`.
 This will be a general object type, which we can use for, later on, extending DashScript with more advanced types.